brian-lamb-software-engineer/expressBuilder/README.md

 ## expressBuilder

-Product Documentation has now been moved to the wiki, please visit there for details.  https://github.com/wolfdogg/expressBuilder/wiki/About-expressBuilder
+More product documentation can be found on the wiki.
+You can visit there for more details. https://github.com/wolfdogg/expressBuilder/wiki/About-expressBuilder.
+This docment is the most recent.

 ### Basic instructions